-Pyrite Crystal
+Collection: Pyrite Crystal

 Pyrite is a crystal often mistaken for gold, which is why it’s also called Fools Gold!
 It’s an opaque gold to brassy mineral with a magnificent metallic luster.
-This crystal is known for its protective benefits against negativity.
+This gold crystal is known for its protective benefits against negativity.
 It can also aid you in unlocking your creativity, passion, courage and confidence.
 And also a stone for prosperity and luck!

 We offer a large variety of Pyrite items that may come in the form of tumbled stones, points, pyramids and other carvings.
 We even have some beautiful jewelry pieces made from this crystal!
-Read more about pyrite at the bottom of the page!
+Read more about the pyrite meaning at the bottom of the page!

 What is Pyrite?